 Please consider applying to be an election worker, particularly if you are interested in working as a clerk (Election Day and/or Early Voting) or bilingual clerk.

 Become an election worker!

 Election workers operate the polls on election day and during early voting to ensure voters are able to exercise their rights in an honest and well-organized manner.

 Who can be an election worker?
-You are eligible if you:
+You are eligible under Chapter 32 of the TEC if you:

 - A student who is at least 16 years of age and who is enrolled in a public, private high, or home school and has the consent of the principal or parent/legal guardian in charge of education in home school;

 - The elections officials must receive written authorization from the student’s parent or guardian for the student to serve in the election for which he or she is appointed.

 - This program is designed to provide students with a greater awareness of the electoral process and the rights and responsibilities of voters.

 - Students will assist their local election officials by filling polling place positions during early voting or on Election Day and by working under the direction of the polling place presiding judge.